 • For model="UM.RS", adaptive Gauss-Hermite quadrature as implemented in the glmer function is used to fit all of the models.

 • For model="CM.EL" and measure="OR", the quasi-Newton method optimizer as implemented in the nlminb function is used by default for fitting the equal-effects and the saturated models.
 For method="ML", the same algorithm is used, together with adaptive quadrature as implemented in the integrate function (for the integration over the density of the non-central hypergeometric distribution).
 Standard errors of the parameter estimates are obtained by inverting the Hessian, which is numerically approximated using the hessian function from the numDeriv package.
-One can also set control=list(hesspack="pracma") in which case the hessian function from the pracma package is used instead for approximating the Hessian.
+One can also set control=list(hesspack="pracma") or control=list(hesspack="calculus") in which case the pracma::hessian or calculus::hessian functions from the respective packages are used instead for approximating the Hessian.
 When \(\tau^2\) is estimated to be smaller than \(10^{-4}\), then \(\tau^2\) is effectively treated as zero for computing the standard errors (which helps to avoid numerical problems in approximating the Hessian).
 This cutoff can be adjusted via the tau2tol control argument (e.g., control=list(tau2tol=0) to switch off this behavior).

 One can also chose a different optimizer from optim via the control argument (e.g., control=list(optimizer="BFGS") or control=list(optimizer="Nelder-Mead")).
 Besides nlminb and one of the methods from optim, one can also choose one of the optimizers from the minqa package (i.e., uobyqa, newuoa, or bobyqa), one of the (derivative-free) algorithms from the nloptr package, the Newton-type algorithm implemented in nlm, the various algorithms implemented in the dfoptim package (hjk for the Hooke-Jeeves, nmk for the Nelder-Mead, and mads for the Mesh Adaptive Direct Searches algorithm), the quasi-Newton type optimizers ucminf and lbfgsb3c and the subspace-searching simplex algorithm subplex from the packages of the same name, the Barzilai-Borwein gradient decent method implemented in BBoptim, the Rcgmin and Rvmmin optimizers, or the parallelized version of the L-BFGS-B algorithm implemented in optimParallel from the package of the same name.